anshulxyz/anshulxyz.github.io/_posts/2022-07-13-getting-started-seaorm.md

 ## Read

-Next we write the example for reading all the posts in the database.
+Next, we write the example for reading all the posts in the database.

 File: `src/bin/read_posts.rs`
 {:.muted}